reactgraphqlacademy/fb-messenger/README.md

 1- Handle the error thrown in the api/threads.js fetchThreads function.
 Hint, Error boundaries do not catch errors for asynchronous code.
 Tasks:

-- "catch" the error so that the app doesn't crash
+- "catch" the error so that the app doesn't crash.
-- Report the error
+- Report the error.
 - Handle the error and show a fallback UI to the user.
-Hint: add an error state in ThreadsContainer
+Hint: update the error state in ThreadsContainer.

 2- Handle the error thrown during the rendering of components/Threads.js.
 Hint, use an Error boundary.
 You can use `src/components/ErrorBoundary.js`.

 3- Handle the error thrown in the api/message.js fetchMessages function.
-Hint, Error boundaries do not catch errors for asynchronous code
+Hint, Error boundaries do not catch errors for asynchronous code.
+Tasks:

-- "catch" the error so the app doesn't crash
+- "catch" the error so the app doesn't crash.
-- Report the error
+- Report the error.
 - Handle the error and show a fallback UI to the user.
-Hint: add an error state in ThreadsContainer
+Hint: set the error state in ThreadsContainer.

 4- Handle the error thrown during the rendering of components/Chat.js.
 Hint, use an Error boundary.
 You can use `src/components/ErrorBoundary.js`.

 ## Bonus Exercise

 - Provide a different Error Boundary message in the Chat.
-Hint, you can use a fallback prop in the ErrorBoundary and use two `<ErrorBoundary>` elements
+Hint, you can use a fallback prop in the ErrorBoundary and use two `<ErrorBoundary>` elements.

 ## Learning objectives